libp2p/go-libp2p-resource-manager/docs/allowlist.md

 /ip4/1.2.3.0/ipcidr/24
 ```

-When a new connection is opened, the resource manager checks if the multiaddr
+When a new connection is opened, the resource manager tries to allocate with the
+normal system and transient resource scopes.
+If that fails, it checks if the
-matches an item in the set of allowlisted multiaddrs.
-If so, it creates the
+multiaddr matches an item in the set of allowlisted multiaddrs.
+If so, it
-connection resource scope using the allowlisted specific system and transient
+creates the connection resource scope using the allowlisted specific system and
-resource scopes.
-Otherwise, it uses the normal system and transient resource
-scopes as it does today.
+transient resource scopes.
+If it wasn't an allowlisted multiaddr it fails as
+before.

 When an allowlisted connection is tied to a peer id and transfered with
 `ConnManagementScope.SetPeer`, we check if that peer id matches the expected